webjetcms/webjetcms/docs/en/redactor/webpages/recover.md

 ## Restore a folder

-The restored folder is moved from the Recycle Bin to the last folder, or to `Koreňového priečinka` if the folder has no recorded history.
+The restored folder is moved from the Recycle Bin to the last folder, or to `Root folder` if the folder has no recorded history.
 All sub-folders and all pages from those folders will also be restored.
 Pages will be set to display by page history, or to Yes if the page has no history.

 To successfully restore a folder, the following must be true:
 - A folder must be selected in the Recycle Bin.
 You verify this by checking the ID field ![](recover-folder-id-2.png ":no-zoom") where the identifier of the currently selected folder is not empty.